ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 helloWorld("JS Geeks"); // "hello world JS Geeks"
 ```

-Methods in JavaScript are nothing more than object properties that reference to a function.
+Methods in JavaScript are nothing more than object properties that are functions.

 ```javascript
 var obj = {